LintaoPeng/LintaoPeng.github.io/_pages/cv.md

 ======
 * B.S. in Xidian University, 2016-2020
 * Exchange at Columbia University, 2018
-* M.S. in Beijing Institute of Technology University, 2020
+* M.S. in Beijing Institute of Technology 2020

 Work experience
 ======